 The Nine Muses of Greek Mythology

-The story goes that the couple spent nine consecutive nights together which resulted in the birth of the nine muses, on nine consecutive days, at Pieria, a village located at the foot of Mount Olympus:
+The story goes that Mnemosyne and Zeus spent nine consecutive nights together, resulting in the birth, on nine consecutive days, of the nine muses, at Pieria, a village located at the foot of Mount Olympus.

 1. Calliope – (beautiful-voiced ) – Muse of Epic Poetry